 Travel with kids to Helsinki is easy and fun- there are tons of free activities, outdoor activities, and delicious food in Finland.

 The city of Helsinki is the capital of Finland, one of the Nordic countries in the European Union.
-Not only is is a super cool city to visit with kids (of all ages!), but it’s also a great place to stopover on a Finnair flight to Asia or other parts of Europe.
+Finland is a super cool city to visit with kids- just check out our 15 Things To Do In Finland With Kids post.
+It’s also a great place to stopover on a Finnair flight to Asia or other parts of Europe.

 I also loved Helsinki as a gateway to other European destinations- you can take the train to St. Petersburg, Russia or the ferry into Tallinn, Estonia.
 I visited Tallinn on this trip, but missed St. Pete’s which I’m so sad about.
 I just couldn’t get the Russian visa together in time!

 Plus, everyone- at least it seemed like everyone- in Helsinki is bilingual, which was so fun for me as a bilingual parent.
 I loved seeing trilingual museum signs in Finnish, Swedish and English.

 I also loved blending in- people constantly thought I was a Finn and started speaking to me in Finnish or Swedish.
 I would smile and nod until I finally would have to say “English please?” since I understood nothing.
 It was a fun and humbling experience.